Onorio Ruotolo: Biography

 Ruotolo was born in Cervinara, Italy.

 He studied at the Royal Academy of Fine Arts in Naples and emigrated to the United States in 1908.
 The struggle and poverty he observed in New York City engendered a concern for society, which he expressed in cartoons, poetry, and sculpture.

 During World War I, Ruotolo produced a number of sculptures showing the horrors of war.
 In 1914, he and Arturo Giovannitti became co-directors of Il Fuoco, a magazine of art and politics.
 After an ideological split, Ruotolo began Minosse, a socio-literary publication.

 In 1923 Ruotolo founded the Leonardo da Vinci Art School on Manhattan's Lower East Side.
 The school was created to provide arts education for New York's immigrant community and remained in operation for almost twenty years.

 In 1924, Isamu Noguchi took his first sculpture class at the Leonardo da Vinci Art School.
 Noguchi began his artistic career with the academic sculpture he created as Ruotolo's protégé.

 In 1925, he began publishing Leonardo, an annual magazine from the school.

 In the 1940s and 1960s, Ruotolo turned to poetry and prose.
-From 1950-1957 served as an aide of the Amalgamated Clothing Workers of America.
+From 1950 to 1957 served as an aide of the Amalgamated Clothing Workers of America.

 Ruotolo died at home on Bank Street, New York City, on December 18, 1966.